xXleowXx/gitlab-charts/doc/quickstart/index.md

 1. If you get a certificate warning, there has been a problem with Let's Encrypt, usually related to DNS, or the need to retry.

-### Helm Install Returns `roles.rbac.authorization.k8s.io "gitlab-shared-secrets" is forbidden`
+### Helm install returns `roles.rbac.authorization.k8s.io "gitlab-shared-secrets" is forbidden`

 After running: